Tecumseh's confederacy

-Tecumseh's confederacy was a confederation of native Americans in the Great Lakes region of the United States that began to form in the early 19th century around the teaching of Tenskwatawa (The Prophet).
-The confederation grew over several years and came to include several thousand warriors.
-Shawnee leader Tecumseh, the brother of The Prophet, developed into the leader of the group as early as 1808.
-Together, they worked to unite the various tribes against the European settlers coming across the Appalachian Mountains and onto their land.
-In November 1811, an American military force under the leadership of William Henry Harrison engaged warriors associated with Tenskwatawa in the Battle of Tippecanoe.
-Under Tecumseh's leadership, the confederation then went to war with the United States during Tecumseh's War and the War of 1812.
-However, the confederation fell apart in 1813 following his death at the Battle of the Thames.
+Tecumseh's confederacy was a confederation of Indigenous people in the Great Lakes region of North America which formed during the early 19th century around the teaching of Shawnee leader Tenskwatawa.
+The confederation grew over several years and came to include several thousand Native American warriors.
+Shawnee leader Tecumseh, the brother of Tenskwatawa, became the leader of the confederation as early as 1808.
+Together, they worked to unite the various tribes against colonizers from the United States who had been crossing the Appalachian Mountains and occupying their traditional homelands.

+In November 1811, a US Army force under the leadership of William Henry Harrison engaged Native American warriors associated with Tenskwatawa in the Battle of Tippecanoe, defeating them and engaging in several acts of destruction.
+In retaliation for that battle, Tecumseh led the confederation, allied with the British Empire, to war with the United States during a conflict later named Tecumseh's War, part of the War of 1812.
+However, the confederation fractured in 1813 following his death at the Battle of the Thames.

 Formation

 Following the 1795 Treaty of Greenville, Native Americans in the Northwest Territory began to move out of the lands ceded to the United States.
-Many of the Natives, including the Lenape and Shawnee, moved westward at the invitation of the Miami tribe to settle in land considered part of Miami holdings.
+Many of the Natives, including the Lenape and Shawnee, moved westward at the invitation of the Miami people to settle in land considered part of Miami holdings.
 The tribes intermingled with one another, and most villages contained inhabitants of multiple tribes.
 Despite the individuals living amongst each other, they did not view themselves as a union of peoples.
-The dominant Miami tribe inhabited much of modern central Indiana and the powerful Pottawatomie tribe lived in northern Indiana and Michigan.
-The Wea and Kickapoo (both related to the Miami tribe) and Piankeshaw inhabited a series of villages in western Indiana and eastern Illinois.
+The dominant Miami inhabited much of modern central Indiana and the powerful Pottawatomie tribe lived in northern Indiana and Michigan.
+The Wea and Kickapoo (both related to the Miami) and Piankeshaw inhabited a series of villages in western Indiana and eastern Illinois.
 The Piankeshaw later moved north, further integrating with the Wea and Kickapoo, following the 1803 Treaty of Vincennes.
 The Sauk, another powerful nation, lived in northern Illinois, to the west of the Miami.

-The Shawnee, who had lost most of their territory during the Northwest Indian War, moved into northwestern Ohio and Northeastern Indiana.
+The Shawnee, who had lost most of their territory during the Northwest Indian War, moved into northwestern Ohio and northeastern Indiana.
 The Lenape likewise had lost their territory and moved into south-central Indiana.
-Other tribes, including the Wyandot, Fox tribe, Winnebago, Odawa, Mingo, Seneca, and others had a presence in the region's villages.
+Other tribes, including the Wyandot, Meskwaki, Winnebago, Odawa, Mingo, Seneca, and others had a presence in the region's villages.
 Leadership was organized at the village level, and not tribal level, so in most cases, a leader represented members of multiple tribes who were living together in the same settlement.
 Leadership in the villages was likewise divided between war chiefs and civil chiefs.
 The civil chiefs negotiated the treaties and maintained outside relations, while the war chiefs took power in times of conflict.
 As the war chiefs, like Little Turtle, were removed from power following the war, that large confederacy of villages in the region began to fade and the civil chiefs urged their people to work with the United States in order to maintain peace.